irshadvaza/irshadvaza.tech/learning-guides/data-science/Labs/KNN_example_part2.md

 K-Nearest Neighbors (KNN)
 📘 What is KNN?
-(Very Simple Explanation)

 KNN = K-Nearest Neighbors

 One of the simplest machine learning algorithms.

 Works based on distance between data points.

+Predicts the class of a new point by looking at its K closest neighbors.

 🧠 Simple Real-Life Example